The project team was formed by:

 José-Carlos García-Rosell (PhD, Project Leader)

 José-Carlos is a Senior Lecturer in the Multidimensional Tourism Institute (MTI) at the University of Lapland.
 Adjunct Professor at the Faculty of Tourism, University of Maribor.
-He holds a Master in Agricultural Economics (Universität für Bodenkultur Wien), Licenciate in Marketing (University of Oulu) and PhD in Management (University of Lapland).
-He has been involved in research projects related to responsible tourism, corporate social responsibility (CSR), service design, cross-border tourism development and tourism/management education.
+He holds a Master in Agricultural Economics (Universität für Bodenkultur Wien), Licenciate in Marketing (University of Oulu), and Ph.D. in Management (University of Lapland).
+He has been involved in research projects related to responsible tourism, corporate social responsibility (CSR), service design, cross-border tourism development, and tourism/management education.
 His preferred methodologies are ethnography and action research.
-He is Social Media Editor at Business & Society Journal and a member of the editorial board of the Finnish Journal of Tourism Research.
-José-Carlos grew up with an affinity to animals.
-Dogs, cats, rabbits and other animals were a important part of his life as a child and teenager.
+He is a member of the editorial board of Business & Society and the Finnish Journal of Tourism Research.
+José-Carlos grew up with an affinity for animals.
+Dogs, cats, rabbits, and other animals were an important part of his life as a child and teenager.
 During his studies at the Universität für Bodenkultur Wien, he followed with particular interest the discussions on animal welfare in relation to farm animals.
 This project is an opportunity for him to look into responsible tourism and CSR from a non-human animal perspective.

 Minni Haanpää (PhD, Researcher)